mpatafio/react-native-keychain/README.md

 A: Do call `setGenericPassword({ ...otherProps, storage: "AES" })` with forced storage.

 > Note: attempt to force storage `RSA` when biometrics is not available will force code to reject call with errors specific to device biometric configuration state.

+### Rule 2: Android biometrics set

+Using `RSA` (Encryption with Biometrics) secrets generated for the service will be bound to the user's biometric set.
+It means they will be permanently invalidated when the user either adds a new biometric factor or removes all the enrolled ones.

 ## Manual Installation